billtrust/iam-docker-run/README.md

 ## Specifying a local AWS profile

 You will likely need to add a `--profile myprofile` argument to each of these examples.
 This is the AWS profile used to assume the role, so it needs to have access to assume the role.
 If absent, by default it will use the default AWS profile.
 This profile would have been created with `aws configure`.
-More likely you would have a named role which you would configure with `aws configure --profile myuser` and then add the `--profile myser` argument to each of your calls.
+More likely you would have a named role which you would configure with `aws configure --profile myuser` and then add the `--profile myprofile` argument to each of your calls.

 ## Arguments and More Examples